Hike at a Glance

 The Wallaby Track stretches from Creswick to Lake Daylesford, covering a distance of 52 kilometers.
 Initially passing through what was once a bustling forest atop the Divide, the track now meanders through hilly terrain, showcasing regrowth messmate and peppermint forests that have evolved since the gold rush era.

-Beginning at the Creswick Visitor Centre, the track offers separate routes for cyclists and pedestrians, with walkers starting their journey through the wrought iron gates of The University of Melbourne Creswick campus, embarking on the Creswick Heritage Walk.
+Beginning at the Creswick Visitor Centre, the track offers separate routes for cyclists and pedestrians, with walkers starting their journey through the wrought iron gates of The University of Melbourne Creswick campus, heading out on the Creswick Heritage Walk.
 Both paths reconvene at St Georges Lake.

 Highlights along the Wallaby Track include historical sites like the slab hut where W.G.
 Spence, a prominent Federal parliamentarian, spent his youth, as well as remnants of a Chinese market garden and the state’s longest timber tramway system.
 As the track ascends, travelers are treated to panoramic views of volcanic hills amidst rich, red-soiled spud paddocks.